M1W33LSJ/llms_from_scratch/README.md

 This repo contains original code based on educational exercises.
 All rights to the book content belong to the author and Manning Publications.

 ---

-Let me know if you'd like this converted into an actual file or customized for a specific style (e.g., academic, startup portfolio, etc.)!